 The GIFFA acknowledges the traditional owners of country throughout Australia, and their continuing connection to land, water and community.
-We pay our respects to them and their cultures, and to Elders both past and present.
+We pay our respects to them and their cultures, and to Elders both past, present and emerging.

-Watch some of the best from Afghanistan film and cinema
+Some of the moment from Ghan Afghanistan film and cinema

 Melbourne 2019